halyph/mind-flow/docs/blog/2026/2026-05-08-go-middleware.md

 ![thumbnail](2026-05-08-go-middleware/pic0.jpg)

 Building reliable HTTP clients means handling failures gracefully.
-This post shows how a simple retry middleware evolved into a robust three-layer system: Cache, Retry, and RateLimitRetry.
+This post shows how a simple retry middleware evolved into a robust three-layer system: *Cache*, *Retry*, and *RateLimitRetry*.

 ## The Starting Point: Basic Retry